danibcorr/python-project-template/CONTRIBUTING.md

 ## Code Formatting & Quality Checks

-We use `make` to automate formatting, linting, and checks.
-Just run:
+Use `make` to automate formatting, linting, static analysis, testing, and documentation:

 ```bash
 make
 ```

-This will:
+This executes:

-- Install dependencies
+- Dependency installation
-- Run linters (`black`, `isort`, `ruff`, ...)
+- Linters (`ruff`, `black`, `isort`)
-- Run static analysis (`complexipy`)
+- Static analysis (`complexipy`, `mypy`, `bandit`)
-- Run tests
+- Test suite execution
-- Serve the documentation locally
+- Local documentation preview

-## Docstring Style
+## Docstring Guidelines

-A good function docstring typically includes:
+Function docstrings should include:

-- A short one-line description
+- A concise one-line description
-- Optional longer explanation
+- Optional detailed explanation
-- `Args:` section with parameter descriptions
+- `Args:` section describing parameters
 - `Returns:` section
-- Optional `Raises:` section
+- Optional `Raises:` section for exceptions
-- Optional `Examples:` section
+- Optional `Examples:` section demonstrating usage

-Please write clear, concise, and consistent docstrings.
+Maintain clarity, consistency, and completeness in docstrings.

 ## Other Ways to Contribute

-Not a fan of writing code?
-You can still help by:
+Non-code contributions are highly valuable, including:

 - Improving documentation or examples
-- Fixing typos or grammar
+- Fixing typos and grammar issues
-- Suggesting features or usability improvements
+- Suggesting features or enhancements
-- Helping triage and respond to issues
+- Assisting with issue triage and responses

-Thank you for being part of Python Project Template's journey.
-We’re thrilled to have you here.
+Thank you for contributing to the Python Project Template.
+Your participation helps improve the project for everyone.
 If you have questions, feel free to reach out or open an issue.